Wondering whether you should get travel health insurance when you visit Dubai?

 The United Arab Emirates (UAE) is a very popular tourist destination, especially Dubai, attracting around 15 million visitors annually.
-The people are attracted by the lavish and modern architecture, the lively nightlife, and the luxury shopping associated with the Emirate.
+The people are attracted by the lavish and modern architecture, the lively nightlife, malls and the luxury shopping associated with the Emirate.

 Getting travel insurance for Dubai is mandatory only if you need a visa to enter the United Arab Emirates (of which Dubai is a part of).
 You won’t be able to apply for a visa unless you show proof of having obtained travel insurance.

-Click here to get a free quote and purchase a travel insurance plan that meets the mandatory requirements for visitors to Dubai.
+Click here to get a free quote and purchase a travel health insurance plan that meets the mandatory requirements for visitors to Dubai.

 Do I Need a Visa for the UAE?